Places to Visit in Scotland in Winter

 Address: 100 Pointhouse Place, Glasgow, G3 8RS

-If you’re going to spend a day in Glasgow then you have to take a walk along the banks of the River Clyde, the waterway that was once home to the city’s world-leading shipbuilding industry.
-Those days, unfortunately, are long gone, but you can at least experience the history of Glasgow’s industrial heritage with a trip to the Museum of Transport.
+If you’re going to spend a day in Glasgow, then you have to take a walk along the banks of the River Clyde, the waterway that was once home to the city’s world-leading shipbuilding industry.
+Those days are long gone, but you can at least experience the history of Glasgow’s industrial heritage with a trip to the Museum of Transport.

 Inside the museum, you’ll find an impressive range of transport memorabilia with full-size steam locomotives exhibited alongside buses, trams, cars and bikes, plus another 3,000 objects on display from Glasgow’s industrial past.

 There’s even a recreation of a Victorian cobbled street, complete with shops and a subway station.
-If you’re any kind of transport buff or if you’ve got kids who love interacting with machinery, the Riverside Museum of Transport should be at the top of your list of places to visit in Glasgow.
+If you’re any kind of transport buff or if you have children who love interacting with machinery, the Riverside Museum of Transport should be at the top of your list of places to visit in Glasgow.

 Things to Do in the Highlands in Winter

-The Scottish Highlands in winter offer something for everyone, with tourists visiting the region in their droves to enjoy walks through stunning mountain ranges and winter road trips around the unsurpassed North Coast 500.
-But even in the colder months, this part of Scotland has a lot of activities to keep visitors entertained, especially if they have a love of snow sports.
+The Scottish Highlands in winter offer something for everyone, with tourists visiting the region in their droves to enjoy walks through stunning mountain ranges and winter road trips around the unsurpassed North Coast 500 touring route.

-Glistening ice and miles of crisp, white snow will make you feel like you’re hiking in a winter wonderland, while adrenaline junkies will be more than happy with the dog-sledging, skiing, snowboarding and ice climbing at sites like Cairngorm Mountain.
+Glistening ice and miles of crisp, white snow will make you feel like you’re hiking in a winter wonderland, while adrenaline junkies will be more than happy with the dog-sledging, skiing, snowboarding, and ice climbing at places like Cairngorm Mountain.

 Ice Factor, Near Glencoe